 "What the..." startled beyond words Willow sensed an other-worldly power.
 A power that felt old, ancient, and yet young at the same time.
 She considered flying to the mountain to take a peek but discounted it as it currently held NORAD.
 She so did NOT want any trouble from the Government, especially in light of what happened with the Initiative, thank-you-very-much!

 Willow jumped, well, bobbed in the air to the buzzing from her skirt pocket.
 Opening her cell phone she tentatively answered, "Hello?"

 "Yo Red!
 You gonna float up there all day?"
 Faith snarked.

 "Look down Red."
 Faith answered, then added, "Nice pink panties Red, they yours or Kennedy's?"

 Since Faith finally found her own path, and Willow learned some more of the life of the Dark Slayer, perceptions changed.
 After all, if Willow could come back from Darth Willow then Faith could turn her life around.
-There was also the fact that during one of Willow and Kennedy's many breakups Faith consoled her by taking her on the town, dancing like there's no tomorrow.
-Got her soooo drunk it took Willow about 3 days to recover, which allowed Kennedy to 'play' nurse.
-Surprisingly, the Redwitch and Slayer's relationship ceased to be so tumultuous.
+There was also the fact that during the last breakup between Willow and Kennedy, Faith consoled her by taking her on the town, dancing like there's no tomorrow.
+Got her soooo drunk it took Willow about 3 days to recover.

 Breaking the hug, albeit reluctantly, she cajoled, "C'mon Red, we gotta get into town before dark.
 There are things here I've never felt before and they are giving me a bad case of the Wiggins."